Lastinger Center for Learning Logo

 “Leadership is shared, activity-based and open to all,” Fiona King, Dublin City University.

-In 2024, LfPL will be hosted in Valparaiso, Chile, at Pontificia Universidad Catolica de Valparaíso (Pontifical Catholic University of Valparaíso).
+In 2024, LfPL will be hosted in Santiago, Chile, by Pontificia Universidad Catolica de Valparaíso (Pontifical Catholic University of Valparaíso).

 For more information about the Leadership for Professional Learning Symposium, visit http://lfplsymposium.org/